-Valencia is one of the oldest cities in Spain—founded by the Ancient Romans—and has grown into a must-visit Mediterranean destination.
+Founded by the Ancient Romans, Valencia is one of the oldest cities in Spain and has grown into a must-visit Mediterranean destination.
 This bustling metropolis has no shortage of things to see and do.
 Need some help narrowing it down?
-We’ve got you covered with these seven most noteworthy suggestions for things to see in Valencia.
+This guide has got you covered with these seven most noteworthy suggestions for things to see in Valencia.

 1. City of Arts and Sciences